um-software-testing/reddit-puppeteer/README.md

 `reddit-title.js` - fetches a subreddit and finds the value of the HTML `<title>` tag, which should be the name of the subreddit.

+`reddit-title-should.js` - fetches a subreddit, finds the page title, and then uses an assertion library to verify that the title is as we expected.

 `reddit-title-mocha.js` - fetches a subreddit and confirms that its title is correct using the Mocha test framework.